Howard88tw/Equivalent_Matrices_In_Matlab/README.md

 << Enter your matrix in MATLAB syntax here! >>
 ```

-Then the an output file named "allPossibleAns.txt" will be generated with all equivalent syntax.
+Then an output file named "allPossibleAns.txt" will be generated with all equivalent syntax.

 Suggestions are welcome : )
 Also let me know if there's a bug